vsevkayf/OmarKhayyam/pages/vision.md

 Our Goals:

-To enhance the clinical research infrastructure.
+• To enhance the clinical research infrastructure.

-To provide logistical support to scientists involved in clinical research.
+• To provide logistical support to scientists involved in clinical research.

-To provide an educational support in clinical research methodology based on the ICH-GCP standards.
+• To provide an educational support in clinical research methodology based on the ICH-GCP and Israeli Ministry of Health standards.

-To establish and develop collaboration between basic science researchers and clinicians leading adopting translational research approach.
+• To establish and develop collaboration between basic science researchers and clinicians leading adopting translational research approach.